+In this section, we compare {the tightness and scalability of} the upper bounds {obtained from our three approaches.
+First, {we consider} two semidefinite relaxations} (namely, \eqref{prob:relax_ext_str} with \eqref{ell1_split}-\eqref{eqref:soc2}, hereafter ``Extended-Ineq'', and \eqref{prob:disjunctiverelax_permutationinvariant} , hereafter ``Perm-Ineq''). {This allows us to determine the merits of specifying $k_t$ versus only specifying $k$, in terms of whether it leads to tighter relaxations.} {Second}, the Lagrangian upper bound obtained from solving \eqref{eqn:lagrangianbound} with the exact method of \cite{berk2019certifiably}, hereafter ``Lagrangian''.
+Finally, the bound attained by maximizing our combinatorial bound \eqref{prob.linearalgebraicbound} in Theorem \ref{thm.MILPbound_multiPCs}, hereafter ``Combinatorial''.
+We also considered running \verb|Gurobi|'s non-convex branch-and-bound solver directly on this dataset (see Section \ref{sec:ec.branchandbound}).
+However, experiments on the same dataset show that its upper bound does not scale as well as any of our relaxations when the total sparsity of the PCs is $12$ or more (see Tables \ref{tab:comparison_gurobi_pitprops1}-\ref{tab:comparison_gurobi_pitprops2}).
+Thus, we do not report \verb|Gurobi|'s performance in terms of generating upper bounds in the main paper.

-\paragraph{Benchmarking on Pitprops Data} We first compare the bounds generated by each method—in terms of proportion of correlation explained—on the UCI \verb|pitprops| dataset ($p=13$) as we vary $r \in \{2,3\}$ and $k \in \{ 2r, 3r, 4r, 5r\}$, in Table \ref{tab:comparison_bounds_new}.
-We consider both imposing an overall sparsity budget alone (denoted by ``$k, -$'') and imposing a seperate budget for each PC , denoted by ``$k, (k_1, \ldots, k_t)$''.
-We impose a relative optimality tolerance of $10^{-6}$ for the exact formulation, set the parameters \verb|FuncPieceError| and \verb|FuncPieceLength| to $10^{-6}$ and $10^{-5}$ respectively (their minimum possible values), maintain an elementwise feasibility tolerance of $10^{-8}$ for the orthogonality constraint, and report the upper bound at the time limit if branch-and-bound does not terminate.
+\paragraph{Benchmarking on Pitprops Data} We first compare the bounds generated by each method---in terms of proportion of correlation explained---on the \verb|pitprops| dataset ({$n=180$,} $p=13$) as we vary $r \in \{2,3\}$ and $k$, in Table \ref{tab:comparison_bounds_new}.
+We consider both imposing an overall sparsity budget alone (denoted by ``$k, -$'') and imposing a separate budget for each PC, denoted by ``$k, (k_1, \ldots, k_t)$''.
+We denote the performance of methods that require {$\{k_t\}_{t \in [r]}$} by a dash when only $k$ is provided, to indicate they are not applicable.

-On the instances presented in Table \ref{tab:comparison_bounds_new}, we observe that spatial branch-and-bound on our non-convex formulation \eqref{prob:spcaorth_compact2} terminates within minutes and provides the tightest (i.e., smallest) upper bound.
-In comparison, the conic relaxations terminate in less than a second, while providing upper bounds that are only weaker at the third decimal.
-Unfortunately however, for $r = 3$ and $r > 9$, we started experiencing instability issues with spatial branch-and-bound.
-For example, for $r=3$ and $k=12$, it returned a global upper bound of $0.5440$ after $1$ hour, while a feasible solution with objective $0.5738$ existed.
-Hence, with the current state of technology, the upper bounds obtained by solving \eqref{prob:spcaorth_compact2} may not be reliable as $k$ or $r$ increases or for $p > 13$.
-Accordingly, in the rest of this paper, we only use our convex relaxations to certify a solution's quality.
+On the instances presented in Table \ref{tab:comparison_bounds_new}, we observe that the semidefinite relaxations often terminate in less than a second and ``Perm-Ineq'' is uniformly the strongest relaxation.
+In particular, when individual sparsity budgets $k_t$ are given, Perm-Ineq provides uniformly and sometimes significantly tighter bounds than Extended-Ineq.
+However, the Lagrangian bound is often only weaker at the third decimal point and takes one order of magnitude less time to compute, {suggesting it may scale better}.
+Finally, the combinatorial upper bound is worse than the bounds from all other methods considered for each instance.